-After this change, there is little reason why international candidates would register through CO state board.
+After this change, there is little reason why international candidates would register for a CPA license through the CO state board.

 Colorado CPA Requirements